Fox Maple Press

 Our efforts in Costa Rica have been very successful, with the fulfillment of our original vision of creating employment opportunities all but realized.

-IPCBIs efforts on all three fronts have been extremely successful and rewarding on many levels.
+IPCBI’s efforts on all three fronts have been extremely successful and rewarding on many levels.
 To the students from outside the community who participate, it offers a great opportunity to learn timber framing and to share in a rich cultural exchange and experience.

 Raising first bent of octagon in the 2003 workshop.

-2008 Workshop
+2010 Workshop

-The 2008 12 day course is an Intro Timber Framing workshop and will include a mix of both western and eastern joinery systems.
+The Winter 2010 course is an Intro Timber Framing workshop and will include a mix of both western and eastern joinery systems.
 This will include square rule and round log scribe timber frame joinery techniques.
 Students will also learn how to scribe timber to stone.
 Though the environment is different and the designs are adapted to meet the unique environmental needs of the north central mountains of Costa Rica, the course instruction is equal to that of all of our workshops, including those at the Fox Maple campus in Maine.

 What's Included